akosbrachna/gps_tracker/README.md

 An android application is being under development too and as a native application it will be running as a foreground service.
-That project will also be shared on github and the apk will be available on the website too.
+That project will also be shared on github and the apk will be available on the website.

 The project